-To participate successfully in SHRA's public housing program, applicants and residents must be able to complete the application, understand the occupancy policies, lease or rental agreement and house rules so that they can enjoy residing in their home according to those rules, and understand written notices about the program and their continued participation in the program.
+To participate successfully in SHRA's public housing program, applicants and residents must be able to complete the application, understand the occupancy policies, leases or rental agreements along with the house rules so that they can enjoy residing in their homes while abiding by those rules.
+Additionally, it is crucial that residents of public housing understand written notices about the program and their continued participation in the program.